UniqueNetwork/unique_docs/docs/networks/nesting.md

 api.tx.unique.transferFrom({Ethereum: tokenIdToAddress(ACollectionId, A1TokenId)}, {Substrate: newOwnerAddress}, ACollectionId, A2TokenId, 1)
 ```

 Only the owner of the parent NFT (A1) can perform a withdrawal of the NFT from a bundle.
-By withdrawing a parent NFT, the whole branch of descendant tokens nested under it are also transferred (A1 can thus be viewed as a branch root).
+By withdrawing a parent NFT, the whole branch of descendant tokens nested under is are also transferred (A1 can thus be viewed as a branch root).

 The nesting depth of a bundle is limited to 5 generations (or 5 layers deep).
 As previously mentioned, a nested token must share a common owner with the root token.